dojo/docs/dojo/getProp.rst

 Handles normalized getting of properties on DOM nodes.

-Since 1.7 it is an alias of prop.get in dojo/dom-prop.
+Since dojo 1.7, this API has been kept in dojo/_base/html as a compatibility of dojo version before, it is an alias of prop.get in dojo/dom-prop.

 =====
 Usage